PFOA in NJ Drinking Water – New Guidelines and What You Should Know

 Staying Healthy During Pregnancy

 Safety measures are being taken in NJ to protect residents and improve the quality of drinking water, however, it is natural for pregnant women to want to take additional steps during their pregnancy to ensure that everything being put into their bodies is safe.
 Studies have shown that PFOA exposure is not strongly linked to pregnancy issues.
 With that being said, we still encourage our patients to stay aware of public health issues and remain advocates for their health throughout their pregnancy.
 Talk to your doctor about the right steps to take during your pregnancy, stay up-to-date with your appointments, and practice healthy lifestyle habits.
 Our perinatologists at NJPA will be glad to answer any questions you have about how to stay healthy during your pregnancy in NJ.

 High-Risk Pregnancy Care in NJ

 At New Jersey Perinatal Associates, we are proud to provide expectant mothers and families in NJ with compassionate high-risk pregnancy care tailored to you.
-We see patients at our five high-risk pregnancy centers in NJ, providing care that falls under prenatal diagnosis, care for medical complications of pregnancy, care for pregnancy-related complications, and preconception counseling.
+We see patients at our several high-risk pregnancy centers in NJ, providing care that falls under prenatal diagnosis, care for medical complications of pregnancy, care for pregnancy-related complications, and preconception counseling.
 We work with patients every step of the way throughout their pregnancies, while maintaining strong relationships with our referring doctors so every member of a patient’s care team is kept in the loop.
 To learn more about the care we offer and how to stay healthy throughout your pregnancy or to schedule an appointment at one of our offices in NJ, please contact us today.